Skyscanner/backpack/packages/bpk-component-modal/readme.md

           getApplicationElement={() =>
             document.getElementById('application-container')
           }>
-          This is a basic modal.
+          This is a modal.
 You can put anything you want in here.
         </BpkModal>
       </div>
     )